fedscornell/GlobalFoodDollar/README.md

 - The [Stata dataset](https://github.com/FEDSCornell/GlobalFoodDollar/raw/master/Analysis/RegressionAnalysis/Data.zip) is developed for the regression analysis.

-- [STATA code](Analysis/RegressionAnalysis/GFDRegression.do) can be used to replicate the regression analysis in table S4.
+- [Stata code](Analysis/RegressionAnalysis/GFDRegression.do) can be used to replicate the regression analysis in table S4.

 #### Instructions:

  1. Please download the [zipped file](https://github.com/FEDSCornell/GlobalFoodDollar/raw/master/Analysis/RegressionAnalysis/Data.zip), uncompress it to have the "Data" folder in your working directory.

- 2. Make sure that the working directory is specified properly in the "cd" command (included in the [STATA code](Analysis/RegressionAnalysis/GFDRegression.do).
+ 2. Make sure that the working directory is specified properly in the "cd" command (included in the [Stata code](Analysis/RegressionAnalysis/GFDRegression.do).